ryk5/MaudParameterView/README.md

 8. Enter filename when prompted
 9. Enter number of phases when prompted
 10. Name each phase when prompted
 11. Enjoy the results!
-(You may have to enlarge your window to see full table)
+(You may have to enlarge your window or zoom out to see full table)